rjmangubat23/OpenSSL/README.md

     before make install, ---Delete the "include" folder (path/of/your/openssl-1.0.2g/include)  or you may move it to another directory for safe keeping.
     $ make install

+Note:

 Make sure that you input the right NDK paths into your setenv-android.sh or else you will have errors.
-Get the proper scripts for setenv-android.sh that are needed to build OpenSSL for different architectures (ArmV7, Android x86).
+Get the proper scripts for setenv-android.sh that are needed to build OpenSSL for different architectures (ArmV7, old Arm, and Android x86).

 Example for this build I used Android NDK vr10b (http://dl.google.com/android/ndk/android-ndk32-r10b-darwin-x86.tar.bz2) and used the ff path values inside my setenv-android.sh file: